An undertaking of national firsts in size, scale, complexity and duration, the program will define the future of advanced manufacturing in Australia.

 The Australian Government have committed to build 12 submarines as part of a rolling acquisition program, with all 12 to be built in Adelaide.

 The Government announced in April 2016 that France’s Naval Group are the preferred international partner for the submarine design, edging out bids from Germany and Japan through a competitive evaluation process.
-The first submarines are likely to begin entering service in the early 2030s.
+The first submarine is planned to commence construction in 2023 and are likely to begin entering service in the early 2030s.

 The project will create significant opportunities for Australian industry throughout the design development, build, integration and sustainment phases.
 It will also create thousands of jobs for decades to come.